-Laucala Island, Fiji – one of the worlds finest resorts
+A look inside Laucala Island, Fiji – one of the worlds most exclusive resorts

 Enjoying a redefined level of luxury, Cathy Wagstaff relishes three days of sumptuous massages, languid swims and unsurpassed service on Fiji’s most luxurious… and most private… of islands.

 I really don’t want to leave.
 Laucala’s private jet is waiting patiently to whisk me back to the real world, but here on what is unquestionably one of the most beautiful, most luxurious private islands in the world, I just want to linger and succumb to its charms a little longer.

 Laucala Island has been the most seductive experience, where absolute luxury merges with nature at its most idyllic.
 The resort spans the island’s northern coast, with villas stretching along private beaches or hidden among the hills.
 Buggies transport guests from the waterside spa to horse-riding lessons in the southern area of the island, passing a magnificent 18-hole championship golf course on the way.

 It is a lush 1400-hectare island where nature reigns and architecture gracefully cedes superiority to the environment’s wild grandeur.
 Coconut groves grow alongside exotic orchids; jungle creeps to the edge of white sand beaches and hidden coves; and all is ringed by the stunning blue halo of its protective reef.

 Once owned, and much loved, by US billionaire Malcolm Forbes, Laucala is now a private escape for the likes of Oprah Winfrey and Elle Macpherson, as well as attracting the world’s leading golfers, including Aussie champion Adam Scott.
 Present owner, Red Bull baron Dietrich Mateschitz, has indulged his every dream in bringing the resort to life, with money seemingly no object.